oddporson/expense-tracker-react/README.md

 # Expense Tracker
-A covid-19 tracking web app where users can see up-to-date statistic of infected patients, recovered patients and deceased patients by global or country.
+An expense tracking web application that help users track their earnings and expense on a monthly basis.

 ## How to get started